WilliamMartini/WASM/reporting.md

 ### Proposed structure of report

 - Introduction
--- Serverless is increasingly important trend seeing significant traction -- Still v much tied to specific technologies; cross platform or portable serverless applications not easy today -- this project tries to address that somewhat
+    - Serverless is increasingly important trend seeing significant traction
+    - Still v much tied to specific technologies; cross platform or portable serverless applications not easy today
+    - this project tries to address that somewhat

 - Technology overview
     - Serverless technologies
     - WASM
+    - Related work
+        - include links to blog posts and papers that were shared throughout project

+- Comparison of different WASM executable options
+    - documents results of benchmarking; how experiments were conducted
+    - comment on results of the benchmarking - which runtime is most suitable to support wasm serverless applications

+- Deployment of WASM on serverless platforms
+    - Deployment using javascript approach
+    - Deployment using docker approaches
+    - Comparison of performance of solution using JS and solution using docker
+    - Comment on issues regarding integration
+        - how are parameters passed to function
+        - how can this be made portable/platform independent

+- Conclusion
+    - The project was a SUCCESS!
+    - deploying the same wasm to different serverless platforms was possible
+    - the issues around giving params to the serverless function is still open
+    - using wasmer in docker is a nice way to achieve a good balance between performance and portability
+        - depending on results of the experiments this week...